 Many moons ago, healthcare professionals were the only ones suffering from compassion fatigue.
 In this line of work, witnessing extreme suffering is commonplace.
 However, this diagnosis now affects people of all ages.
-Simply flipping on the television or scrolling the internet for a few minutes exposes you to all sorts of tragedies and graphic images.
-With time, you may become numb by what you see.
+Simply flipping on the television or scrolling the internet for a few minutes exposes you to many tragedies and graphic images.
+With time, you may become numb to what you see.
 Does this sound familiar?
 Be on the lookout for these warning signs:

 Symptoms of Emotional Exhaustion

 People are empathic creatures, but you may lose your ability to feel empathy for others after dealing with an abundance of traumatic stress.
 Many patients report:

 - Being bothered by others in need

 - Difficulty expression emotion

 - Feeling hopeless